MES Student Resources

 - Washington Occupation Information System - get free access code from Career Development office

 MES students are encouraged to attend conferences and workshops as a way to enhance their graduate experience.
 MES has compiled a list of local and national conferences and workshops for students to consider.
-Evergreen students may apply for up to $500 of conference funding for any conference at which they present - application is below.
-Depending on the year, current students may also apply for funds to assist in attending events through the MESA student organization.
-Contact MESA for more information.
+Evergreen students may apply for up to $250 of conference funding for any conference at which they present - application is below.
+Current students may also apply for funds to assist in attending events through the MESA student organization - please contact your MESA coordinators for more details.

 - Tips for Attending Conferences

 Evergreen has a Computer Center in the Library Building that is open late for all students, as well as the Computer Applications Lab in the Lab 2 Building for students who need to use specific scientific software.
-Also, if you need (or just want) to buy a computer for your time at Evergreen, you can ask for increased financial aid for a one-time purchase by filling out an Additional Expenses Form and turning it in to Financial Aid.
+Also, if you need (or just want) to buy a computer for your time at Evergreen, you can ask for increased financial aid for a one-time purchase by filling out an Additional Expenses Form found on Evergreen's Financial Aid Forms page.

 Master of Environmental Studies Association (MESA)